k0rd/WorldRefill/README.md

 	* A sound now plays when a generation is completed!

 	* InfChests3 Support has been added! on generation it will now automatically send the chests generated to the db!

+* 2.1.3
+	* Fixed Issue Where InfChests3 support would not work for SQLite.

+	* Removed Debug information that i accidentally left in :P